LEIC-ES-2024-25/2LEIC15T1/README.md

 2. **Interactive University Map** – The app provides a detailed campus map with pinned locations of recycling bins.

-3. **QR Code Scanning** – Users can verify recycling by scanning QR codes on items and earning points.
+3. **Barcode Scanning** – Users can verify recycling by scanning barcodes on items and earning points.

 4. **Leaderboard System** –  Students can see their rankings and compete based on their recycling efforts.